eikek/docspell/website/site/content/docs/configure/_index.md

 By default it is build using the information from the `bind` setting, which is `http://localhost:7880`.

-If the default is not changed, docspell will use the login request to determine the base-url.
+If the default is not changed, docspell will use the request to determine the base-url.
 It first inspects the `X-Forwarded-For` header that is often used with reverse proxies.
 If that is not present, the `Host` header of the request is used.
 However, if the `base-url`